q&a page 15

 748) Q: My family minhag is to wait one hour between milk and meat.
 I have asked around and, to date, I have not found anyone else with a similar minhag (I have found people who wait half an hour).
 When I mentioned it to my cousin, he thought it might have come from the Taz's interpretation of a Zohar, but I don't remember the exact location of the mekoros he quoted.
 Do you know where the mekoros are / if there are any mekoros for this minhag?

-A:The minhag to wait half an hour after dairy, before eating meat is based on the Zohar prshas Mishpatim (quoted in Yam Shel Shlomo Chulin 8:6) which prohibits eating meat and dairy "within the same meal or within the same hour".
+A:The minhag to wait half an hour after dairy, before eating meat is based on the Zohar parshas Mishpatim (quoted in Yam Shel Shlomo Chulin 8:6 and in Biur HaGra to Yoreh deah Siman 89:1) which prohibits eating meat and dairy "within the same meal or within the same hour".
 The Poskim interpret "within the same hour" as an approximate time and not a solid hour, thus after half an hour is enough.
 Some are stringent and insist the Zohar means an actual hour.

 749) Q: Is there an inyan in telling people about “miracles “ /great things that happened to you , to publicize a neis?
 If yes , why so ?